-CCEP > Projects > Regulating Carbon under the Clean Air Act: A Focus on the Electric Power Sector
+CCEP > Projects > The Future of Power: Regulating Carbon under the Clean Air Act

 The modern Clean Air Act, originally passed in 1970, has proven durable and flexible.
 Since 2007, the act has been used to regulate greenhouse gases that cause climate change, including standards for mobile emissions sources and pre-construction permitting of stationary sources.

 The US Environmental Protection Agency is issuing performance standards for new and existing sources in the electric power sector.
 Accordingly, the Clean Air Act has become the central vehicle for climate policy at the national level.